mckenzie-cloud/Fractal-art---Mandelbrot-set/README.md

 > For more info see: https://www.sfml-dev.org/download/sfml/2.6.1/

 > [!WARNING]
 > This implementation is far from perfect.
-Hope you enjoy!
+I hope you enjoy it!

 # To build and run this program

-> Type 'build' on you terminal and navigate to the bin folder and run the program by typing 'run' on your terminal.
+> Type 'build' on your terminal, navigate to the bin folder and run the program by typing 'run' on your terminal.